droglenc/NCMTH107/resources/Syllabus-Current.md

 - Paid attention during short lectures.
 - Followed the [class conduct guidelines](#classroom-conduct-and-academic-integrity).

-I will assess your level of participation at the end of each class period with the following rubric.
+I will assess your engagement at the end of each class period with the following rubric.

 <div class="container-fluid">
   <table class="table table-bordered">